sci-comp/SceneBuilder/README.md

 # Introduction

-SceneBuilder is a 3D level design tool and asset browser, together with a set of common productivity commands
+SceneBuilder is a 3D level design tool and asset browser, together with a set of common productivity commands.

 Scene builder is logically divided into two main parts: scene builder commands and the scene builder dock.